 Bringing together criminal careers research and sentencing research

 Prior criminal history is a primary determinant of the case outcome and the sentence that has multiple dimensions.
-My research takes stock from research on criminal careers, and examines how the nature of criminal records–recency, frequency, type, etc.–help shaping the sentence.
+My research takes stock from research on criminal careers, and examines how the nature of criminal records–recency, frequency, type, etc.–help shape the sentence.

-A study on the pattern and measurement of criminal specialization, with Jessica Rosenthal
+A study on the pattern and measurement of criminal specialization, with Jessica Rosenthal (ASU) and Cheyenne Weaver (ASU)

 The patterns and sources of extralegal disparities in the sentence